pfebrer/sisl-gui/README.md

 The rest of branches are sources.

+If you want to **develop a new feature/fix a bug**:

+- In the backend (python): Proceed as you would usually do for any other python package.
+The version of the frontend will be fixed and available under `frontend/build` as static files, so there are no extra requirements.
-If you want to develop a new feature of the UI, you'll need to have [`nodejs`](https://nodejs.org/en/) and [`npm`](https://www.npmjs.com/) installed.
-Then, just clone this directory, start a new branch, and run `npm install` inside the `frontend` directory.
+- In the frontend (javascript/typescript): You'll need to have [`nodejs`](https://nodejs.org/en/) and [`npm`](https://www.npmjs.com/) installed.
+These two dependencies can be installed in a conda environment like: `conda install -c conda-forge nodejs`.
+Then, run `npm install` inside the `frontend` directory.
 This should install all the project's dependencies as listed in the `package.json` file.
 Then just run `npm start` to start a development server where you can visualize your code changes in real time.
 If you want to generate a production build, you should run `npm run build`.

 ## Integration between front-end and python package